These regulations are subject to revision by the Traffic and Parking Authority.

 a.m.
 (4:45 p.m. in Staff Area 9 and Staff Area 23).
 After this time,

-vehicles without permits for these areas may be towed/booted. - Parking is not permitted in the Student Commuter Parking Areas
+2. Parking is not permitted in the Student Commuter Parking Areas

 nor in the RecSports Parking Area (RPA) between 3:00 a.m. and